Related Subjects:

 |Resuscitation - Adult Tachycardia Algorithm

-Important: Class I and III antiarrhythmic drugs should not be given until the rate is controlled by digoxin, beta-blockers, or calcium channel blockers.
-These drugs can slow the flutter rate and potentially lead to 1:1 conduction.
-Catheter ablation, targeting the reentrant circuit responsible for typical atrial flutter, has a success rate exceeding 90% in preventing recurrence.
+Important: Class I and III antiarrhythmic drugs should not be administered until the heart rate is controlled using digoxin, beta-blockers, or calcium channel blockers.
+These drugs can slow the flutter rate, potentially leading to dangerous 1:1 conduction.
+Catheter ablation, which targets the reentrant circuit responsible for typical atrial flutter, has a success rate exceeding 90% in preventing recurrence.

 About Atrial Flutter

-- Atrial arrhythmia with a rate of 280-350 beats per minute.
+- Atrial flutter is an atrial arrhythmia characterized by a rapid atrial rate of 280–350 beats per minute.

-- Always suspect atrial flutter if the ventricular rate is 150 beats per minute.
+- Always suspect atrial flutter if the ventricular rate is approximately 150 beats per minute, especially in patients with no evidence of accessory pathways.

 Aetiology